SaschaKay/job-research-infrastracture/README.md

 ## 🧱 How to build and run containers?

-1. Install Docker and Docker-Compose via <mark >de-zoomcamp-infrastracture/terraform/terraform_install_docker.bash</mark>
+1. Install Docker and Docker-Compose via `de-zoomcamp-infrastracture/terraform/terraform_install_docker.bash`
 2. Create `.env` file in `de-zoomcamp-infrastracture/docker/`, copy `.env.txt` contents in your `.env` file
 3. Follow instructions in the comments in `.env.txt`
 2. In `de-zoomcamp-infrastracture/docker/` run